Edmund Kennedy: Death

 By mid November, the men and horses began to weaken, so the decision was taken to leave eight men behind at Weymouth Bay, while Kennedy and four others continued north.
 There were still several hundred miles to go to a rendezvous point with the ship Ariel, before any hope of a rescue was possible.
 Days after crossing the Pascoe River, when in the vicinity of Shelburne Bay, Costigan accidentally shot himself while tending his horse and could not continue, so Luff and Dunn were left behind to care for him.
 They were never seen again.
 Kennedy and his aboriginal tracker Jackey Jackey pressed on towards Port Albany and the rendezvous, but they were closely followed by local indigenous peoples.
 Near the banks of the Escape River, 20 miles from the tip of Cape York, Kennedy was speared several times and died in Jackey Jackey's arms.
 From existing reports it seems that Kennedy's death resulted from attacks that seem "not to have been directly provoked".
 After a feat of endurance of about ten days with no supplies, Jackey Jackey made it to the supply ship alone 23 December 1848.

 Following directions from Jackey Jackey, Ariel proceeded to Shelburne Bay, and sent a search party ashore.
 A few relics were found, but no sign of the three men.
 The ship continued to Weymouth Bay where William Carron and William Goddard were found to be the only survivors of the eight men left there.
 Ariel with its three surviving expeditioners returned to Sydney in May 1849.

+Views on Aboriginal Australians

+During his life and career in Australia, Kennedy maintained an overtly negative view of the Indigenous people, writing that:

+"I sincerely trust they will soon be exterminated...they are a barbarous set of rascals never to be tamed."